lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## Questions we are focusing on include the following:
 1. Is secure over-a-network (online) voting possible?
-2. Is it possible for a voter to securely receive a ballot from the voting office over a network (online)?
+2. Is it possible for a voter to securely receive a ballot from a voting office over a network (online)?
 3. Is it possible for a voter to submit a ballot securely over a network (online)?
-4. Is it possible for the voting office to securely receive a completed ballot from the voter over a network (online)?
+4. Is it possible for a voting office to securely receive a completed ballot from the voter over a network (online)?

 ## Questions we are NOT focusing on include the following:
 1. Not: Can online voting be absolutely effortless and perfectly ecstatic as an experience?